+. – 1 point deducted for absent Y axis label

 2. a.
 Methods: Mean fibrinogen levels were compared between those subjects who had a prior history of CVD and those who did not using a t-test assuming equal variances.
 95% confidence intervals were also calculated assuming equal variances.
 Those subjects missing fibrinogen levels or history of disease were not included in this analysis.

 Results: 4915 subjects were included in this analysis.
-The sample mean fibrinogen level in those with a prior history of disease was 334.5 mg/dL and the sample standard deviation was 74.06 mg/dL.
-The sample mean fibrinogen level in those without a prior history of CVD was 319.6 mg/dL and the sample standard deviation was 64.76 mg/dL.
+The sample mean fibrinogen level in those with a prior history of disease (N=?) was 334.5 mg/dL and the sample standard deviation was 74.06 mg/dL.
+The sample mean fibrinogen level in those without a prior history of CVD (N=?) was 319.6 mg/dL and the sample standard deviation was 64.76 mg/dL.
 The estimated mean fibrinogen is 14.89 mg/dL higher in subjects with a history of CVD.
 Given the 95% confidence interval, this value would not be considered unusual if the true difference in means is between 10.42 and 19.35 mg/dL.
-A two-sided p-value < 0.0001 indicates we can reject the null hypothesis of no difference in the mean of fibrinogen levels in these two groups.
+A two-sided p-value < 0.0001 indicates we can reject the null hypothesis of no difference in the mean of fibrinogen levels in these two groups. – 1 deducted not detailing samples size for each group

 b.
 Methods: Classical linear regression was used to evaluate the association between mean fibrinogen level and history of CVD.
 Robust standard errors were not used, so this regression analysis assumes equal variances.
-Subjects missing fibrinogen or history of disease were excluded.
+Subjects missing fibrinogen or history of disease were excluded.-1

 Results: The estimate for the slope in this regression analysis is 14.89 mg/dL, which is exactly the same as the difference in means from part a.
 The coefficient for the intercept is the same as the sample mean for the group coded as zero (without a history of disease), 319.6 mg/dL.
 The 95% confidence intervals and the two-sided p-value are also the same (95% CI: 10.42, 19.35; p<0.0005).
-Based on a two-sided p-value<0.0005 we reject the null hypothesis of no linear trend in mean fibrinogen levels across history of CVD
+Based on a two-sided p-value<0.0005 we reject the null hypothesis of no linear trend in mean fibrinogen levels across history of CVD . – 2 t statistic and SE missing

 c.
 Methods: Mean fibrinogen levels were compared between those subjects who had a prior history of CVD and those who did not using a t-test that allows for unequal variances.
 95% confidence intervals were also calculated allowing for equal variances.
 Those subjects missing fibrinogen levels or history of disease were excluded from this analysis.

 Results: 4915 subjects were included in this analysis.
 The sample mean fibrinogen level in those with a prior history of disease was 334.5 mg/dL and the sample standard deviation was 74.06 mg/dL.
 The sample mean fibrinogen level in those without a prior history of CVD was 319.6 mg/dL and the sample standard deviation was 64.76 mg/dL.
 The estimated mean fibrinogen is 14.89 mg/dL higher in subjects with a history of CVD.
 Given the 95% confidence interval, this value would not be considered unusual if the true difference in means is between 10.09 and 19.68 mg/dL.
-A two-sided p-value < 0.0001 indicates that at a 0.05 level of statistical significance we can reject the null hypothesis of no difference in the mean fibrinogen levels in these two groups
+A two-sided p-value < 0.0001 indicates that at a 0.05 level of statistical significance we can reject the null hypothesis of no difference in the mean fibrinogen levels in these two groups (-1 as per Scott’s key: in favor of the hypothesis that the mean fibrinogen is higher in patients with prior CVD.)